SAN DIEGO VIOLENT CRIMES ATTORNEY

 - Manslaughter, which is defined by California Penal Code 192 as “the unlawful killing of a human being without malice.”
 Manslaughter can be broken down into three subcategories:

-- Voluntary: an act that occurred within a heat of passion
+- Voluntary Manslaughter: an act that occurred within a heat of passion

-- Involuntary: the homicide was committed during the commission of a non-felony crime
+- Involuntary Manslaughter: the homicide was committed during the commission of non-felony crimes

-- Vehicular Manslaughter: a homicide was committed while operating a vehicle during the commission of a non-felony crime
+- Vehicular Manslaughter: a homicide was committed while operating a vehicle during the commission of non-felony crimes

 - Unjustifiable physical pain or mental suffering